mbazhlekova/data-structures-algorithms/README.md

-# JavaScript Data Structures
+# Data Structures and Algorithms

-Implemeting data structures and common algorithms in JavaScript
+Implemeting common data structures and algorithms in different languages, starting with JavaScript

 ## Data Structures